 Investigating and Supporting the Development of Ambitious and Equitable Mathematics Instruction at Scale.
 National Science Foundation, Co-Principal Investigator (with Paul Cobb, PI, Kara Jackson, Tom Smith, and Erin Henrick, co-PIs).

-MIST is an ongoing project that is investigating the following question: What does it take to support mathematics teachers' development of ambitious and equitable instructional practices on a large scale?
+MIST was an ongoing project that investigating the following question: What does it take to support mathematics teachers' development of ambitious and equitable instructional practices on a large scale?

 Horn, I.S., Appelgate, M.A., Brasel, J.B., Kane, B.D., & Wilson, J. (Under review).
 Understanding Access to Expertise in Teachers’ Collaborative Work: An Exploratory Mixed Methods Approach.